react-navigation/rfcs/0000-event-system.md

 Add an event emitter to the navigation prop that emits focus/blur events for the route.

-This proposal has been pioneered by @satya164: https://github.com/react-navigation/react-navigation/issues/1363 https://github.com/react-navigation/react-navigation/issues/51
+This proposal has been pioneered by @satya164: https://github.com/react-navigation/react-navigation/issues/1363

+This will resolve longstanding requests for such functionality, as seen here: https://github.com/react-navigation/react-navigation/issues/51

 # Basic example